Dispatch & Tracking Solutions (DTS)

 product was ready to go to market.
 A new entity called Dispatch & Tracking Solutions, LLC (DTS) was created to market, distribute, and service exclusively to law enforcement agencies.

-DTS now has successfully implemented the towing management solution in various cities across the United States.
+DTS now has successfully implemented the towing management solution with various city, county, and state agencies across the United States.

 Compiled Logic Corporation